-(UPDATED 12/12/2021) Description and review of a virtual and in-person Dirty Cello concert at B Street Theatre at The Sofia.
-NEW: See Dirty Cello Live Concert below.
+(UPDATED 10/18/12/2022) Description and review of a virtual plus an in-person Dirty Cello concert at B Street Theatre at The Sofia.
+NEW: Dirty Cello returning to The Sofia!
+See UPDATE below.

 When Dirty Cello played at the B Street Theatre at The Sofia last (pre-COVID-19), I had tentatively planned to attend the mid-December 2019 concert.
 Unfortunately, my plans were sidetracked.
 I was therefore pleased to “attend” their recent virtual concert as part of the B Street Theatre at the Sofia’s Six-Feet Apart series.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 Rebecca Roudman (cello, fiddle and lead singer) and husband Jason Eckl (guitar) shared excerpts of the band performing a variety of songs in an unedited video they had taped in front of a small audience of friends and family.

 During the one-hour event the two shared stories about themselves and the band.
 The two are both classically trained musicians, as are most of their band mates.
 They met in college where Rebecca’s instrument was the cello and Jason’s the flute.
 He later took up guitar.

 The couple has been married for five years.